(On Criticism of the Pure Devotee)

 “Now, in the Manu-Samhita it is clearly stated that a woman should not be given freedom.
 That does not mean that women are to be kept as slaves, but they are like children.” purport, Bhagavad-gita 16.7

-We have read where even so-called gurus in the movement have distanced themselves from Manu Samhita apparently because of the inconvenience it creates for their attracting gay or women followers.
+We have read where even so-called gurus in the ISKCON institution have distanced themselves from Manu Samhita apparently because of the inconvenience it creates for their attracting gay or women followers.
 Such statements are hardly evidence of brahminical “implicit faith” in the Vedic scriptures.
-Srila Prabhupada has compared such minimization more with atheistic Buddhism than staunch devotional service.
+Srila Prabhupada has compared such minimization with atheistic Buddhism.

 Anyway Srila Prabhupada also made a great number of statements about how women were to be protected, and this is the key to properly understanding these apparently discriminatory quotes.
 Only foolish people will not admit that women, on the average, are physically weaker than men.
 This is why domestic violence is vastly distorted to the category of men abusing women.
 This would not be case if women were physically stronger than men or equally so.